 Preventive Health Care For Your Cat

 Cats are certainly not smaller versions of dogs.
-In fact, the evolution of cats and their behavior have led to adaptations which may hide injury and illness in an effort to protect themselves from harm.
-For this reason and others, sometimes cats may suffer from acute or chronic disease states although appear on the surface quite healthy.
-As veterinarians, we strive to help keep our feline patient’s happy and healthy.
+The evolution of cats and their behavior has led to adaptations that may hide injury and illness to protect themselves from harm.
+For this reason and others, sometimes cats may suffer from acute or chronic disease states although they appear on the surface quite healthy.
+As veterinarians, we strive to help keep our feline patients happy and healthy.
 Picking up on subtle clues and routine examinations are critical to helping to ensure your pet’s health.
-In the following article, I will discuss feline health in general with an emphasis on subtle clues for owners to monitor for at home.
+In the following article, I will discuss feline health in general, emphasizing subtle clues for owners to monitor for at home.

-Is your cat having diarrhea?
+Does your cat have diarrhea?
 There are many causes of diarrhea in cats.
-Young cats/kittens may have G.I worms or Parasites, may be intolerant to their food, or possibly even have a food allergy.
+Young cats/kittens may have G.I. worms or Parasites, may be intolerant to their food, or possibly even have a food allergy.
 Middle age to older cats are susceptible to a condition called Inflammatory Bowel Disease and even G.I Lymphoma.

 For more information on cat wellness or to schedule a physical examination, please call one of our Veterinary Hospitals to speak to a member of our veterinary team.
 267-800-PETS.

 World of Animals Veterinary Hospitals